pdee/pdee/doc/commands-python-mode.rst

 force-py-shell-name-p-on
 ------------------------
-Switches `py-force-py-shell-name-p' on.
+Switches ‘py-force-py-shell-name-p’ on.

-Customized default `py-shell-name' will be enforced upon execution.
+Customized default ‘py-shell-name’ will be enforced upon execution.
-Returns value of `py-force-py-shell-name-p'.
+Returns value of ‘py-force-py-shell-name-p’.

 Caveat: Completion might not work that way.

 force-py-shell-name-p-off
 -------------------------
-Make sure, `py-force-py-shell-name-p' is off.
+Make sure, ‘py-force-py-shell-name-p’ is off.

 Function to use by executes will be guessed from environment.
-Returns value of `py-force-py-shell-name-p'.
+Returns value of ‘py-force-py-shell-name-p’.

 py-toggle-split-windows-on-execute
 ----------------------------------
-If `py-split-window-on-execute' should be on or off.
+If ‘py-split-window-on-execute’ should be on or off.

-  Returns value of `py-split-window-on-execute' switched to.
+  Returns value of ‘py-split-window-on-execute’ switched to.

 py-split-windows-on-execute-on
 ------------------------------
-Make sure, `py-split-window-on-execute' is on.
+Make sure, ‘py-split-window-on-execute’ is on.

-Returns value of `py-split-window-on-execute'.
+Returns value of ‘py-split-window-on-execute’.

 py-split-windows-on-execute-off
 -------------------------------
-Make sure, `py-split-window-on-execute' is off.
+Make sure, ‘py-split-window-on-execute’ is off.

-Returns value of `py-split-window-on-execute'.
+Returns value of ‘py-split-window-on-execute’.

 py-toggle-shell-switch-buffers-on-execute
 -----------------------------------------
-If `py-switch-buffers-on-execute-p' should be on or off.
+If ‘py-switch-buffers-on-execute-p’ should be on or off.

-  Returns value of `py-switch-buffers-on-execute-p' switched to.
+  Returns value of ‘py-switch-buffers-on-execute-p’ switched to.

 py-shell-switch-buffers-on-execute-on
 -------------------------------------
-Make sure, `py-switch-buffers-on-execute-p' is on.
+Make sure, ‘py-switch-buffers-on-execute-p’ is on.

-Returns value of `py-switch-buffers-on-execute-p'.
+Returns value of ‘py-switch-buffers-on-execute-p’.

 py-shell-switch-buffers-on-execute-off
 --------------------------------------
-Make sure, `py-switch-buffers-on-execute-p' is off.
+Make sure, ‘py-switch-buffers-on-execute-p’ is off.

-Returns value of `py-switch-buffers-on-execute-p'.
+Returns value of ‘py-switch-buffers-on-execute-p’.

 py-guess-default-python
 -----------------------
-Defaults to "python", if guessing didn't succeed.
+Defaults to "python", if guessing didn’t succeed.

 py-shell-dedicated
 ------------------
 Start an interactive Python interpreter in another window.

-With optional C-u user is prompted by `py-choose-shell' for command and options to pass to the Python interpreter.
+With optional C-u user is prompted by ‘py-choose-shell’ for command and options to pass to the Python interpreter.

 py-set-ipython-completion-command-string
 ----------------------------------------
-Set and return `py-ipython-completion-command-string'.
+Set and return ‘py-ipython-completion-command-string’.

 py-ipython--module-completion-import
 ------------------------------------